Misconceptions About Licensing Electronic Content

 Misconception #6: You may restrict fair use or fair dealing.

 Parties to a license may agree to limit fair use or fair dealing between the parties subject to the agreement.
-However, any other persons are not bound by that agreement.
+However, any other persons (called “third parties”) are not bound by that agreement.
 These persons may apply the relevant copyright law to their use, which means that fair use or fair dealing, would apply to that licensed content.

 Misconception #7: Standard licenses are the answer.

 Each situation is unique.
 Although model or standard licenses may seem like the answer to avoid costly and time-draining negotiations, you must always look at your own particular situation and find an arrangement that is suitable to your needs.
+There are some model licenses that you can use as education tools and also even as checklists to ensure that your licenses are addressing important and relevant issues.

 Misconception #8: One side always loses in negotiations.